blake-molyneux/tempylate/README.rst

 Documentation
 -------------
 There are many layers of documentation in this repo.
 In all cases documentation must be composed in `reStructuredText`_.
+The main inspiration for the structure of the documentation is the `Numpy`_ formal documentation specification.
 Docs fall into one of 3 tiers:

 High